fjerbi/fjerbi/README.md

 </h1>

 <h3 align="center">
-I'm a Full Stack Developer
+I'm a software engineer and a full Stack web Developer
 </h3>